csaument/react-in-rails-script/README.md

 The purpose of this script is to consolidate all of the console commands necessary for creating a Ruby in Rails application.
 The current version still requires a few manual updates to the content of files.

+* Make the file accessible for bash functions by calling on the chmod function: chmod u+x react-in-rails-script.sh

 * Run the script file by calling the name.
-You'll receive prompts for file_name and file_location, which is asking for a relative directory from your present working directory.
+You'll receive prompts for file_name and file_location, which is asking for a relative directory from your present working directory. sh react-in-rails-script.sh

 * Navigate to:
 app/views/home/index.html.erb